Joseph Reffell (1795-1829), Colonial Secretary of Sierra Leone

 When Joseph died on 3 July 1829, it was believed by his family that he had left a large estate in Sierra Leone.
 During the Easter legal term of 1833 his father John, mother Mary, brother Thomas Richard and sister Mary Ann (who was then married to James Partridge) went to court over who was the rightful claimant to it.
 It later transpired that in fact there was no great land holdings in Sierra Leone and the estate was limited to a small amount of bank shares.

 The branch of the Reffell family which comes from south west Africa is believed to take their surname from Joseph.
 It has been stated in a number of publications that due to his public position, the freed slaves (who were generally not given the decency of a surname) were quite likely to use the surname of someone that they knew in their new life.
-This could be the origin of the surname in west Africa.
+This could possibly be the origin of the branch of the family bearing the Reffell surname in west Africa.